-To find prices and values for Antique Rifles or Firearms and Militaria or Civil War collectibles of all types or styles and periods, please see our Antiques Price Guides to search through millions of auction records to compare with yours.
+To find prices and values for Antique Rifles or Firearms and Militaria or Civil War collectibles of all types and periods, please see our Price Guides to search through millions of actual sales records to compare with yours.

 The best of smooth-bore Muskets of colonial and Revolutionary days were the Charleville muskets of France.
 From 1717 to 1777, they were constantly being improved.
 French muskets previous to the model 1763 were extensively used by French troops in this country and Canada during the early colonial wars, and demonstrated their superiority over contemporary British muskets, which remained practically the same from early colonial times until long after the Battle of Waterloo.
 After the embargo of 1774, no British arms were allowed here, except for those in the hands of British troops.